Summary

 - Don’t forget to walk through the Panhandle on the east side of the park!

-- Go to Lands’ End for a super short hike and one of the best views of the Golden Gate Bridge ever.
+- Go to Lands’ End for a super short hike and great views of the Golden Gate Bridge.

 - Ocean Beach is usually too cold and foggy for swimming, but it’s pretty to walk along.